afirstenberg/blog/gemini-thinking/README.md

 to increase it.
 But other prompts might benefit from using more tokens.
 You'll need to experiment what works best for your uses.

+_Tip:_ By default, 2.5 Pro and 2.5 Flash allocate the maxiumum number of reasoning tokens dynamically.
+They adjust based on the complexity of the query.
+If you want this for 2.5 Flash Lite, or you want the other side-effects, then you can set this to `-1`.

+What kind of side effects?
-One other thing you might see, however, when we set the "maxReasoningTokens", however, is that our output has changed.
+One other thing you might see, when we set the "maxReasoningTokens" is that our output has changed.
 Instead of a simple string, we now get an array that includes both the answer along with the reasoning stages that went into it.
 Let's look at what this means and how we work with it.

 ## Looking at the reasoning "summary"

-When we explicitly set the "maxReasoningTokens", we get back result content that consists of multiple types.
+When we explicitly set the "maxReasoningTokens" (even if we set it to `-1`), we get back result content that consists of multiple types.
 LangChainJS typically uses different types for input, allowing you to submit both text and images, for example.
 But it is also valid for output - especially when you want to see both the text result and the reasoning that may have gone into it.